 - Served on the Community Accountability Board.

-- Dan volunteers as the veterinarian for the Methow Valley Rodeo.
+- Dan volunteered as the veterinarian for the Methow Valley Rodeo.

 Dr. Terri DeWeert